Mortgage Rates Stay Below 5%

 Shelly Henderson

-Shelly calls herself a “Charlottean” because her family has been there since her elementary school days.
-She serves as Henderson Properties’ co-founder, along with her husband Phil, managing the day-to-day operations, social media branding and leadership development.
-Her different life experiences, both positive and challenging, earned the title to her first book Starting From Scratch.
-Shelly has a servant’s heart and leads her company with purpose and passion.
-She is mom to two sons who continue as young adults to make her heart swell.
+Shelly proudly calls herself a “Charlottean,” having lived in the city since her elementary school years.
+As Henderson Properties’ co-founder with her husband Phil, she oversees daily operations, social media branding, and leadership development.
+Her diverse life experiences, both uplifting and challenging, inspired her first book, Starting From Scratch.
+With a servant’s heart, Shelly leads with purpose and passion.
+She is also a proud mom to two sons, whose successes as young adults continue to fill her heart with joy.
+Thanks for reading!

 How Can We Help You?